PI-Victor/PI-Victor.github.io/content/posts/rest-to-grpc.md

-In the next posts i will also discuss [grpc-web](https://github.com/grpc/grpc-web) for enabling a frontend app to talk to a gRPC server, [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) for transcoding REST API calls to gRPC calls and also documentating, through proto annotations, the REST API endpoints with the [OpenAPIv2 spec](https://swagger.io/specification/v2/) and [gRPC interceptors](https://github.com/grpc-ecosystem/go-grpc-middleware) as gRPC middleware.
+In the next posts i will also discuss [grpc-web](https://github.com/grpc/grpc-web) for enabling a frontend app to talk to a gRPC server, [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) for transcoding REST API calls to gRPC calls and also documenting, through proto annotations, the REST API endpoints with the [OpenAPIv2 spec](https://swagger.io/specification/v2/) and [gRPC interceptors](https://github.com/grpc-ecosystem/go-grpc-middleware) as gRPC middleware.